MYAC’S CHORAL PROGRAM

 Voices Rising

-Conducted by Elizabeth Weismehl, the talented members of Voices Rising will build musicianship and vocal skills in a nurturing and professional environment by continually seeking excellence in music of diverse styles.
+Conducted by Daniel Ermel, the talented members of Voices Rising will build musicianship and vocal skills in a nurturing and professional environment by continually seeking excellence in music of diverse styles.
 Voices Rising accepts unchanged voices beginning in the 5th grade through 8th grade.

 This joyous group has taken the stage around the world, most notably at the Symphony Center with the Chicago Symphony Orchestra, the Kennedy Center, Carnegie Hall, International tours to China and Korea, the United Nations, and most recently to the Festival of Lights in Bulgaria.